3mcd/javelin/docs-src/content/ecs/effects.md

 ## Built-ins

-A package named `@javelin/effects` is published alongside the core ECS package which [contains several useful effects](https://github.com/3mcd/javelin/tree/master/packages/effects).
+Some useful effects are included with the core ECS package.
 A few are outlined below.

 ### `ref<T>(initialValue: T): { value: T }`